Director of the Department of Physiology, University of Veterinary Medicine, Hannover

 By 2050 2.5 billion cows are expected to live on earth

 To understand why cows produce methane, it's important to know a bit more about how their digestive system works.
-Cows, goats, sheep belong to a class of animals called ruminants.
+Cows, goats, sheep, and several other animals belong to a class of animals called ruminants.
 While humans digest food in your intestines, ruminants do it via a four-compartment stomach.
 They eat food, regurgitate it as cud and then eat it again.
 This remarkable digestive ability, called enteric fermentation, enables cows to transform valuable biomass, such as grass, into high quality protein and other nutrients, which are then available for a growing human population.
 However, a byproduct of enteric fermentation is methane produced by bacteria in the largest stomach, the rumen.

 Methane is a colourless, odourless gas.
 It is lighter than air, at normal temperatures and pressures.